Applies from Mon 4 Jul 2022, 2.37pm. Last reviewed: Tue 1 Nov 2022, 1.17pm.

-Other planned events: Notice of 1080 pest management program
+Other planned events: Notice of 1080 ground-based pest program

 NSW National Parks and Wildlife Service (NPWS) will be conducting a baiting program using meat and manufactured bait products containing 1080 (sodium fluoroacetate) poison for the control of foxes and wild dogs.
-The program will be conducted between 1 July 2020 until Thursday 30 June 2022.
+The program will be conducted from Friday 1 July until Thursday 30 June 2023.

 All baiting locations will be identifiable by signs.
 Domestic pets are not permitted in NSW national parks.
 Pets and working dogs may be affected, and 1080 is lethal to cats and dogs.
 Pets and working dogs in the vicinity must be restrained or muzzled and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.